What prenatal screening tests are currently available in Ontario?

 A pregnant person who presents to their first prenatal visit at a later gestational age (after 14 weeks) may be offered Maternal Serum Quadruple Screening (MSS).

-An ultrasound is recommended for all pregnant persons at about 18-20 weeks of pregnancy to look at the baby’s growth and anatomy, regardless of prenatal screening results.
+This second trimester anatomical ultrasound is recommended for all pregnant persons at about 18-20 weeks of pregnancy to look at the baby’s growth and anatomy, regardless of prenatal screening results.
 While most babies are born healthy, 1 in 25 babies in Canada will be born with a difference that may require medical intervention.

 It is important to remember that no test can detect every type of congenital anomaly.